yoav-klein/sigstore/sign-file/README.md

 # Sign Binary
 ---

-In this example, we sign a binary file (in this case just a text file)
+In this example, we sign a binary file (in this case just a text file) without a key

 When signing, Cosign:
 * Creates a public/private key pair (internally)